offendingcommit/valdris/Lore/Architect.md

 Despite eight centuries of study, the physical nature of the Architects remains largely speculative.
 Evidence from their ruins suggests:

-**Scale of Construction**: The Architects built on both intimate and colossal scales, from delicate pocket mechanisms to city-sized installations like [[Thymeris the Golden]].
+**Scale of Construction**: The Architects built on both intimate and colossal scales, from delicate pocket mechanisms to city-sized installations like [Thymeris the Golden](../Architect%20Ruins/Thymeris%20the%20Golden.md).
 Their works suggest beings comfortable with both microscopic precision and continental planning.

 **Mathematical Mastery**: Every Architect structure exhibits perfect geometric relationships.
-The heptagonal arrangement of the [[Singing Spires of Kelathon]], the pentagonal formation of the [[Walking Gardens of Yss'andra]], and the golden ratios found throughout [[Thymeris the Golden]] suggest mathematical understanding far beyond current knowledge.
+The heptagonal arrangement of the [Singing Spires of Kelathon](../Architect%20Ruins/Singing%20Spires%20of%20Kelathon.md), the pentagonal formation of the [Walking Gardens of Yss'andra](../Architect%20Ruins/Walking%20Gardens%20of%20Yss'andra.md), and the golden ratios found throughout [Thymeris the Golden](../Architect%20Ruins/Thymeris%20the%20Golden.md) suggest mathematical understanding far beyond current knowledge.

-**Technological Integration**: The Architects didn't merely use technology—they appeared to merge with it. [[Architect Technology|Living metal]] that responds to thought, consciousness-interface devices, and the apparent awareness exhibited by major ruins suggest a civilization that transcended the boundary between organic and mechanical existence.
+**Technological Integration**: The Architects didn't merely use technology—they appeared to merge with it.
+[Living metal](../Technology/Architect%20Technology%20Overview.md) that responds to thought, consciousness-interface devices, and the apparent awareness exhibited by major ruins suggest a civilization that transcended the boundary between organic and mechanical existence.

 ### Cultural and Philosophical Insights

 **Harmony with Environment**: Rather than conquering nature, the Architects enhanced it.
-The [[Walking Gardens of Yss'andra]] improve soil wherever they pass, weather control systems maintain optimal conditions, and their mining operations at sites like [[Grimhaven]] appear to have enriched rather than depleted resources.
+The [Walking Gardens of Yss'andra](../Architect%20Ruins/Walking%20Gardens%20of%20Yss'andra.md) improve soil wherever they pass, weather control systems maintain optimal conditions, and their mining operations at sites like [Grimhaven](../Settlements/Grimhaven.md) appear to have enriched rather than depleted resources.

 **Permanence and Purpose**: Everything the Architects built was designed to last millennia.
 Self-maintaining materials, perpetual motion mechanisms, and auto-repair systems suggest a civilization planning far beyond their own existence.

-**Communication Networks**: The harmonic connections between [[Architect Ruins]] reveal a society that valued information sharing and coordination across vast distances.
+**Communication Networks**: The harmonic connections between [Architect Ruins](../Architect%20Ruins/Architect%20Ruins.md) reveal a society that valued information sharing and coordination across vast distances.
 The crystal networks suggest a culture where knowledge belonged to all rather than being hoarded by elites.

 **Aesthetic Excellence**: Even the most utilitarian Architect devices exhibit extraordinary beauty.
 Function and form achieve perfect unity in their works, suggesting a culture where art and engineering were indistinguishable disciplines.